Janlorie/DataScienceMinor/Courses/Datacamp.md

 ### Improvements by this course
 The loops taught in this course were not new to me but have been included all over the project.
-Looping over the dataset for pretty much every interaction with the data.
+Looping over the data set for pretty much every interaction with the data.

-For example, for getting the counts of every category in the dataset.
+For example, for getting the counts of every category in the data set.
 Looping through all the files:

 ```python
 for csv in csv_files_list: